Homosexuality and the Anglican Communion: Church of Ceylon

 The Church of Ceylon is the Anglican Church in Sri Lanka.
-It is an extra-provincial jurisdiction of the Archbishop of Canterbury, who serves as its Metropolitan.
+It is an extraprovincial jurisdiction of the Archbishop of Canterbury, who serves as its Metropolitan.

 In Sri Lanka, homosexuality is illegal by the constitution of the 1970s.

 Keerthisiri Fernando, Bishop of the Diocese of Kurunegala, Church of Ceylon, said:

-"Sociologically we need to understand that differing human sexuality is a reality.
+Sociologically we need to understand that differing human sexuality is a reality.
 While a small proportion may belong to one polar and another proportion to another side all the others remain at differing proportions on the scale of human sexuality.
 How can we then to promote "diversity in unity" rather than "unity in diversity"?
-We cannot expect or force everyone to belong to one category.
-It would seem as strange as asking everyone to colour one’s skin one way or the other.
-The Anglican Communion must excel at bringing together diversity as unity.
-We cannot be bound by "colonial" uniformity which has been in place for several centuries across many parts of the world.
-We need to understand and respect each person and for what he or she may stand.
-We need to respect what he or she has inherited.
-We need to respect each other with diverse views and principles.
+We cannot expect or force everyone to belong to one category...
+People are born with a variety of sexual orientations.
+We can attribute this genetically, medically, ethically, secularly or in any other manner.
+But it remains a reality.
+We must now think how to accommodate them in the Church and in the human family.
+How can we make them feel wanted, welcomed, respected and indeed honoured.